Student Engagement for All took place on Thursday 28th March 2019 at Surgeons' Hall in Edinburgh. #sparqs19

 Sir Andrew's first task as our new Chair was to launch our new Strategic Plan, which sets out our work and direction for the next three years.
-Our video accompanying the plan will be uploaded in due course.
+Our video accompanying the plan can be viewed below:

 Student Engagement Awards Winners!

 In a fitting end to the day, the conference was rounded off with the third sparqs' Student Engagement Awards.

 Individual category webpages with further details on all the submissions and course reps can be accessed by clicking on the category headings on the Awards page!

 Delegates attending from outwith the UK were also offered the opportunity to attend an additional International Delegates' Day on Wednesday 27th March, the day before the main conference.
 The day provided an opportunity to learn about the Scottish context of student engagement, including a visit to the University of Dundee, with some sightseeing and Scottish hospitality along the way!
 Many thanks to Dundee University Students' Association and University of Dundee for hosting our guests!
 Read the Twitter story from the day for a flavour of how the day went and some photos.

 In addition to the international delegates day, we arranged some optional site visits to a college, universities and a sector agency.
 A range of visits were available, spanning the week of the conference, for people to sign up directly with the institution/agency.
 The visits aimed to allow people to hear more about our student engagement and quality processes, whilst enabling visitors to see a bit more of Scotland!
 Many thanks to everyone who hosted a visit!

 Once again, thank you to everyone who attended and contributed to the conference, the international delegates' day and the site visits, we couldn't have done it without you!!

 For visitors to Edinburgh, we prepared some useful information about the city, including maps, travel and accommodation options and tourism information.
 We hope that visitors found this helpful.